 The chart below provides guidelines for the asset levels needed to qualify for services.
 Generally, if your assets are outlined in the chart below, you will be asked to sign a contribution agreement.
 Some exceptions do apply, and the legal aid staff person who takes your application will be able to give you more information.

 |Number of family members||Asset maximum*|

 What if I don’t want a contribution agreement?

 You can only request a review of a contribution agreement for two reasons:

 - You have high medical expenses

-To request a review, you must go through the appeals process.
+To request a review, you must go through the eligibility review process.